Top things to do in Wagga Wagga

 Go for a walk through on Wiradjuri Walking Track.

 Following a perimeter route of 30 kilometres around Wagga Wagga, the track is the perfect opportunity for visitors to see the city's most popular and scenic destinations such as the Botanic Gardens and Lake Albert.

 Enjoy your preferred Wagga accommodation.

 After a long day of sightseeing and fun-filled activities, some rest and relaxation is called for.
-Wagga Wagga offers many accommodations that range from Wagga hotels, Wagga motels and bed and breakfast.
-Select an accommodation in Wagga that suits your requirements.
-If you want to stay in the heart of the city, visit Astor inn, the preferred hotel by Wagga locals and tourists alike.
-If you would like to enjoy the great outdoors, there are camping grounds you can build your tent on.
-Whatever your choice of accommodation, make sure that it will give you the comfort you are looking for after an eventful day in Wagga Wagga.
+If you want to stay in the heart of the city, consider a visit to the Astor inn, the preferred hotel by Wagga locals and tourists alike.